curl/everything-curl/http/auth.md

 authentication method, curl will insert the authentication header already in the first request on the wire.

-If you'd rather have curl first *test* if the authentication is really required, you can ask curl to figure that out and then automatically use the most safe method it knows about with `--anyauth`.
+If you would rather have curl first *test* if the authentication is really required, you can ask curl to figure that out and then automatically use the most safe method it knows about with `--anyauth`.
 This makes curl try the request unauthenticated, and then switch over to authentication if necessary: